The Power of One: Statewide Tribute to Rosa Parks

 in Honor of Rosa Parks

-Join Congresswoman Beatty, local, national, and civil rights leaders for an important discussion on the "Power of One," and its continuing importance to our community and the legislative work of the upcoming 116th Congress.
+Join Congresswoman Beatty, local, national, and civil rights leaders for an important discussion on the power of diversity, inclusion and community, and its importance to the legislative work of the 115th Congress.

 5:30 pm to 7:00 pm

 2400 Olentangy River Road

 Columbus, OH 43210